-The project’s inaugural short film scheme, Sharp Shorts, launched in May, inviting writers, writer/directors or filmmaking teams to submit a one-page outline of their film idea.
-Sixteen ideas were selected to take part in further development, supported by industry experts and the Short Circuit Talent Executives, to take their project from idea to script.
+In April 2021, Short Circuit invited writers, writer/directors or filmmaking teams of writer, director and producer to submit a one-page outline of their film idea.
+After a rigorous selection process, 16 ideas were selected to take part in further development, supported by industry experts and the Short Circuit Talent Executives, to take their project from idea to script.

 The sixteen teams then pitched their project to the Short Circuit panel, for the chance to receive production funding to make their film.
 The following nine films are today announced as the selected projects: